Welcome Students, Parents, Teachers, and Staff!

 Exciting things are happening in the Scott Library!

 Children all over the building are stepping up to Million Minute Reading Challenge.
 The library loves to support them in their reading by providing a plethera of books to choose from!

 Come join us for Family Library Night!
-Starting in October, the library will be open the first and third Thursdays of each month from 6:00 to 7:30, with a couple of exceptions.
+Starting in October, the library will be open the first and third Thursdays of most months from 6:00 to 7:30.
 Families may check out up to 5 extra books for each of their children, use the computers, play thinking games, meet other parents and enjoy the heart of our school, the library!